vserova/book/pages/ch_xmlwrapp.md

 This is because the original document contained a text-node (the newline and space) immediately following the opening tag of the root element, and therefore:

--   `libxml2` does not alter the original content - i.e. the pretty-printing of the original content is reproduced intact; and
+-   `libxml2` does not alter the original content - i.e. the pretty-printing of the original content is reproduced intact by default; and

 -   `libxml2` does not alter the inserted content - i.e. the inserted content contained no formatting to start with, and none is added, so the new content is inserted immediately before the child node.